 Indications you may have cataracts include cloudy vision, experiencing glare while driving or under lights, difficulty reading and double vision.
 Regular eye examinations can help keep on top of your eye health.

 Cataract surgery is considered very low risk and rates of complications are low.
 You should be able to go home the same day of your operation.
-During post cataract surgery, you may experience unusual sensations in your eye, including watering, grittiness and blurred or double vision.
+During post cataract surgery, you may experience unusual sensations in your eye, including watering, grittiness and blurred vision, double vision or blurred vision in one eye.
 It is likely that your eye will be red.
 You may experience pain, but this should be easily managed with over the counter pain medication.
 These side effects are common, not considered serious and should resolve completely within four to six weeks.

 However, if you experience symptoms such as increased pain and worsening vision in the days after cataract surgery, you should seek advice from your doctor, as this may be an indication of infection or some other rare complication.

-Until your eyes are completely healed there are various things that you should do to protect them and to facilitate a healthy, rapid recovery.
-These include:
+You can expect a full cataract recovery within four to six weeks.
+Until your eyes are completely healed there are various things that you should do to protect them and to facilitate a healthy, rapid cataract recovery.

 At Ramsay Health Care we are proud to work in partnership with some of the highest qualified and experienced cosmetic surgeons, ophthalmologist, orthopaedic surgeons, neurosurgeons, pain management consultants and physiotherapists in the UK.
 Our holistic care offers you the best treatment!